Samuel-2626/django-pagination/blog.md

 Here, we:

 1. Defined a `page_num` variable from the URL.
-1. Instantiated the `Paginator` class passing it the required parameters, the `employees` QuerySet and number of employees to be included on each page.
+1. Instantiated the `Paginator` class passing it the required parameters, the `employees` QuerySet and the number of employees to be included on each page.
 1. Generated a page object called `page_obj`, which contains the paginated employee data along with metadata for navigating to previous and next pages.

 [https://github.com/Samuel-2626/django-pagination/blob/main/employees/views.py#L8](https://github.com/Samuel-2626/django-pagination/blob/main/employees/views.py#L8)